sarvan13/WCSim/README.md

 # Welcome to WCSim

-## Switch to \reflector branch for recent work done by Sarvan
+## Switch branch to "reflector" for recent work done by Sarvan

 WCSim is a very flexible GEANT4 based program for developing and simulating large water Cherenkov detectors.